 The Associate of Arts degree requires the completion of a minimum of 60 credits, at least 15 of which (normally the final 15) must be taken through UMGC.
 Of these 60 credits, 35 credits must be earned in courses that fulfill the general education requirements listed on the following page.
-The remaining 25 credits must satisfy the requirements of the curriculum you select.
+The remaining 25 credits must satisfy elective area requirements, include 4 credits of required core coursework and 21 credits in eligible courses of interest.
+Eligible courses are those for which you have met prerequisites.

-In addition to the general education requirements and elective requirements, the overall requirements listed below pertain to all associate degrees.
+In addition to the general education requirements and elective requirements, the following overall requirements pertain to all associate degrees.

 - 1. You must be admitted as an undergraduate UMGC student. - 2.
 You must complete a minimum of 60 credits. - 3.
-You must complete all general education requirements listed on the following page, including PACE 111 Professional and Career Exploration as your first course at UMGC.
-If you have 45 or more credits, you may be eligible to take PACE 100 Professional and Career Exploration for Transfer Students, which provides a condensed orientation to UMGC. - 4.
+You must complete all general education requirements listed on the following page, including PACE 111 Professional and Career Exploration as your first course at UMGC, when possible. - 4.
 You must maintain a minimum grade point average of 2.0 (C) overall in all courses taken through UMGC.
 See page p.
 35 for information on maintaining satisfactory academic standing.